 At the Houston estate planning law firm of McCulloch & Miller, PLLC, we work closely with trustees to ensure they effectively carry out their duties.
 We recognize that the role of trustee is often thrust upon you without notice, and you may have questions about the trust administration process.
 We’re here to help in any way we can.Is Serving as a Trustee a Major Time Commitment?

 It depends.
 Some trusts are much more complicated than others.
 Typically, the more beneficiaries, the complexity of the trust and trust property, and greater the value of the trust, the longer it will take to administer.
 Trustees also vary in terms of their investment experience and knowledge of the applicable estate planning laws.
 However, trustees do not need to embark on this journey alone.
 The estate planning lawyers at McCulloch & Miller, PLLC, can help trustees understand their responsibilities, making the process much easier.Were You Appointed as a Trustee or Successor Trustee?

 If you recently learned that you were appointed to serve as a trustee over a Houston trust, it’s common to have questions about the process.
 At the estate planning law firm of McCulloch & Miller, PLLC, we recognize that this is a stressful time and understand your desire for clarity and compassion.
 Our Houston trust and estate lawyers have more than three decades of experience helping trustees navigate their complex and time-consuming obligations, so they can continue living their lives.

-We also offer all trustees a free consultation, during which we will answer your questions in clear, understandable terms.
-To learn more, and to schedule your free consultation with one of our Houston trust planning attorneys, give McCulloch & Miller, PLLC, a call today at 713-333-8900.
+We also offer all trustees a consultation, during which we will answer your questions in clear, understandable terms.
+To learn more, and to schedule your consultation with one of our Houston trust planning attorneys, give McCulloch & Miller, PLLC, a call today at 713-333-8900.
 You can also reach us through our online contact form.